jameskimmel/network-stuff/CG-NAT.md

 ## Why should I care?
 If you don't have a public IPv4 but a CG-NAT IPv4, you can't host any services.
 No VPN, no webserver nothing.
 Games will sometimes show something like "NAT strict".
 When using a CG-NAT IPv4 you share the same IP with other people.
-If an attacker gets blocked, you could also get blocked, because you have the same IPv4 as the attacker.
+If someone from with the same IPv4 gets blocked or rate limted, it will also apply to you, because you have the same IPv4 as the other random person.

 ## What is NAT?
 To better understand what CG-NAT is, it helps to first understand what NAT is.